plumed/plumed.github.io/masterclass.md

 __List of Classes__

+Classes of the current edition (2022) are listed in chronological order at the beginning of the table.
+Classess of previous editions can be found at the end of the table.

 {:#browse-table .display}
 | ord | Class | Topic | Lecture I | Lecture II | Instructor |
 |:--------:|:--------:|:--------:|:---------:|:---------:|:---------:|